Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Taking medication on an empty stomach

-Some medicines may cause nausea if taken without food.
-Following instructions about when to take medication can reduce this risk.
+Certain medicines may cause nausea if taken without food.
+Following proper instructions can reduce this risk.

 digestive conditions that cause nausea including gastritis GERD stomach infection and ulcers

-Gastritis occurs when the stomach lining becomes irritated or inflamed.
-This irritation may cause nausea, stomach pain, and a feeling of fullness.
+Inflammation of the stomach lining can cause nausea, stomach pain, and a feeling of fullness after meals.

-Gastroesophageal reflux disease allows stomach acid to move upward into the esophagus.
-This condition can cause nausea, heartburn, and chest discomfort.
+Stomach acid moves upward into the esophagus, leading to nausea, heartburn, and chest discomfort.

 • Stomach infections

-Viral or bacterial infections in the stomach can disrupt digestion and lead to nausea, vomiting, and diarrhea.
+Viral or bacterial infections disrupt digestion and commonly cause nausea, vomiting, and diarrhea.

-Ulcers are sores in the stomach or upper intestine.
-They may cause nausea, burning stomach pain, and reduced appetite.
+Open sores in the stomach or intestine can lead to burning pain, nausea, and reduced appetite.

 • Food poisoning

-In some conditions, the stomach empties food more slowly than normal.
-This delay can cause nausea, bloating, and early fullness after meals.
+The stomach empties food more slowly than normal, leading to nausea, bloating, and early fullness.

 stress and anxiety causing nausea through gut brain connection and digestive sensitivity